If there’s one thing I’ve learned in my years as a landlord, it’s that good returns follow good tenants.

 This can be a lot of questions to ask all up front, but it will give you the best sense of how qualified a tenant lead is from the start.

-Which Occupants Need to Fill Out a California Rental Application?
+Which Occupants Need to Fill Out a California Rental Application Form?

-The question of who needs to fill out a rental application in California often comes up when more than one person will be living in the rental property or when co-signers will be part of the deal.
+The question of who needs to fill out a rental application in California often arises when more than one person will live in the rental property or co-signers will be part of the deal.

-• Anyone over 18 years old who will be living in the property for any length of time should fill out a rental application.
+• Anyone over 18 years old who will live in the property for any time should complete a rental application.

-• Anyone who isn’t living in the home but who is co-signing the lease should fill out a rental application.
+• Anyone not living in the home but co-signing the lease should complete a rental application.

-• Anyone who moves in at a later date should fill out a rental application in California.
+• Anyone who moves in or comes later should complete a rental application in California.

-The reason all those groups need to fill out a rental application is to let you know who is living in your property.
+All those groups need to fill out a rental application to let you know who will live in your property.
 You need to have contact information if problems should arise with the property.
+After all, one of the requirements for renting a house in California is a completed application form per adult

 If interested renters walk away because of your policy, you’re probably better off.
-Usually, people who don’t want to fill out an application aren’t ready to commit, or they don’t think they would pass your screening requirements.
+About 25% of rental applications are rejected because they don’t meet the landlord’s criteria.
+Those are usually the applicants who don’t want to fill out an application, aren’t ready to commit, or don’t think they would pass your screening requirements.

-The Federal Fair Housing Act prohibits discrimination in the rental, sale or financing of housing based on race, color, national origin, religion, familial status and disability.
-Tenant screening, an aspect of rental housing, is subject to all fair housing legislation.
+The Federal Fair Housing Act prohibits discrimination in the rental, sale, or financing of housing based on race, color, national origin, religion, familial status, and disability.
+Tenant screening is an aspect of rental housing where every fair housing legislation will apply.

 Requiring different information from different protected classes of applicants violates landlord Fair Housing laws.
 For instance, you cannot require a white applicant to provide a copy of a tax return and a Hispanic applicant a copy of his employer-provided W-2 form.
 You cannot inquire about religion or national origin.
 Also, in California, you cannot ask about immigration status or citizenship.